Llansannor – St Senwyr’s Church

 Current state

-The church is now a building consisting of elements from many different periods.
-An early modern addition are certainly the triangular gables and the roof crowning the tower, also all windows were transformed during the Victorian renovation.
-Due to the piercing of a new opening on the southern wall in the 19th century, the chancel arcade also had to be widened.
-Inside the nave, a wooden roof truss from the 15th century, a baptismal font and a very well-preserved effigy of a knight from the 14th century have been preserved.
-On the southern wall, you can see a fragment of a polychrome depicting St. Christopher.
+The church is now a building composed of elements from many different periods.
+The triangular gables and the roof crowning the tower are certainly early modern additions.
+Most of the windows were transformed in the 17th or 18th century, and then during the Victorian reconstruction.
+A new opening was made in the south wall of the chancel in the 19th century, which also widened the chancel arcade.
+The original 13th-century window is located in the east wall of the chancel.
+Inside the nave, a high-quality wooden roof truss from the 15th century, as well as a font and a very well-preserved tombstone of a knight from the late 14th century have been preserved.
+On the south wall, a fragment of a polychrome depicting St. Christopher can be seen.

 bibliography: